 We also headed to Vienna’s Slovakian neighbour, Bratislava, for a day – it’s less than an hour by train and a colourful, chaotic little city that we loved.
 You can find out more in my city guide Bratislava in a day | Cobbled streets and cafes, Slovakian style.

 Anything I’ve missed?

 On any trip, no matter how much being out and about is my favourite way to spend the day, there’ll always come a time when it’s too cold or dark to be out any longer.
 My recommendation?
 Enjoy the Albertina.
 It’s a stunningly beautiful gallery from an architectural perspective (visit the staterooms on the first floor for a glimpse of what life was like for previous residents of the palace), but I was blown away by how well curated the exhibits were – every floor told a story.

 And finally, breakfast

 I beg your pardon, I hear you say.
-One of my favourite things we did?
+One of my favourite things we did in Vienna?
 We enjoyed breakfast out.
 Most cafes offer breakfast, ranging from a simple croissant and coffee to a more continental affair with eggs, cheeses and meats, usually with some sort of healthier granola-type of affair thrown in.
 But on our last day, we went to town (literally) and treated ourselves to breakfast at Josef’s bakery in Wien-Mitte.
 Josef’s is an organic bakery and food store that also has a sit-down breakfast menu – if you can find a table.
 I could wax lyrical about how amazing the food was, but to give to give you a better idea, it came with a steak knife and looked like this;

 Now I’m sure it’s not traditionally Austrian (actually, it was called an Italian) but it was delicious and set us up for one last day pounding the streets.
 If we’d had room after our huge breakfasts we’d have grabbed a sweet treat to take away for munching whilst exploring.